-One issue worth mentioning is that the theoretical complexity outlined above strongly depends on the assumption of having a "well behaved" scene as one is likely to encounter in practice (see, e.g., [1]), as it is clearly possible to devise cases for which the above assumption of having-on average-less than $O(\sqrt{N})$ triangles overlapping the plane will be violated.
-Similarly, the complexity analysis depends on the assumption that the complexity of sorting is $O(N \log N)$, which is not necessarily true for our setting of bounded and "mostly sorted" sets of numbers.
-For these cases, radix sort-like algorithms exist that achieve asymptotically linear complexity [11, 19].
-A binning strategy can also help in reducing the number of planes to be sorted [16].
-If the sorting could be done in near-linear time, then even the theoretically $O(N \log^2 N)$ algorithm from Section 4.2 would show $O(N \log N)$ behavior.
+Another issue worth mentioning is that the theoretical complexity outlined above strongly depends on the assumption of having a "well behaved" scene as one is likely to encounter in practice (see, e.g., the definitions and discussion in [dKvV02]), as it is clearly possible to devise special cases for which the above assumption of - on average - having less than $O(\sqrt{N})$ triangles overlapping the plane will be violated.

-Finally, in all our experiments we have seen that the influence of the $\log N$ term for as large N as interesting for relevant applications is but weak, and nearly a constant.
+Similarly, the complexity analysis depends on the assumption that the complexity of sorting is $O(N \log N)$ , which is not necessarily true for our setting of bounded and "mostly sorted" sets of numbers.
+For these cases, radix sortlike algorithms exist that achieve asymptotically linear complexity [Knu98, Sed98].
+A binning strategy can also help in reducing the number of planes to be sorted [Res05].
+If - using any of these techniques - the sorting could be done in near-linear time, then even the theoretically $O(N \log^2 N)$ algorithm from Section 4.2 would show $O(N \log N)$ behavior.
+Finally, even for as large N as used in our experiments, the difference between $N \log^2 N$ and $N \log N$ is only about an order of magnitude.
 Thus, in practice the relative performance of these two algorithms will mostly depend on their "constants", i.e., on how well they can be implemented.